Mung bean: Pests

 Insect pests attack mung bean at all crop stages from sowing to storage stage and take a heavy toll on crop yield.
 Some insect pests directly damage the crop, while others act as vectors of diseases to transmit the virus.

 Stem fly (bean fly) is one of the major pests of mung bean.
 This pest infests the crop within a week after germination and under epidemic conditions, it can cause total crop loss.

 Whitefly, B. tabaci, is a serious pest in mung bean and damages the crop either directly by feeding on phloem sap and excreting honeydew on the plant that forms black sooty mould or indirectly by transmitting mung bean yellow mosaic disease (MYMD).
 Whitefly causes yield losses between 17% and 71% in mung bean.

-Thrips infest mung bean both in the seedling and in flowering stages.
+Thrips infest mung bean both in the seedling and flowering stages.
 During the seedling stage, thrips infest the seedling's growing point when it emerges from the ground, and under severe infestation, the seedlings fail to grow.
 Flowering thrips cause heavy damage and attack during flowering and pod formation, which feed on the pedicles and stigma of flowers.
 Under severe infestation, flowers drop and no pod formation takes place.

 Spotted pod borer, Maruca vitrata, is a major insect pest in mung bean in the tropics and subtropics.
 The pest causes a yield loss of 2–84% in mung bean amounting to US $30 million.
 The larvae damage all the stages of the crop including flowers, stems, peduncles, and pods; however, heavy damage occurs at the flowering stage where the larvae form webs combining flowers and leaves.

 Cowpea aphid sucks plant sap that causes loss of plant vigor and may lead to yellowing, stunting or distortion of plant parts.
 Further, aphids secrete honeydew (unused sap) which leads to the development of sooty mould on plant parts.
 Cowpea aphid also can act as a vector of the mung bean common mosaic virus.

-Bruchid is the most severe stored pests of legume seeds worldwide, damage up to 100% losses within 3–6 months, if not controlled.
-Bruchid infestation in mungbean results in weight loss, low germination, and nutritional changes in seeds, thereby reducing the nutritional and market value, rendering it unfit for human consumption, agricultural and commercial uses.
+Bruchid is the most severe stored pest of legume seeds worldwide, with damage up to 100% losses within 3–6 months, if not controlled.
+Bruchid infestation in mungbean results in weight loss, low germination, and nutritional changes in seeds, thereby reducing the nutritional and market value, rendering it unfit for human consumption, and agricultural and commercial uses.